 SLL Young Lighter of the Year

-Now in its 23rd year, the SLL Young Lighter of the Year competition provides a high profile opportunity to help promote younger members of the lighting profession.
-Each year, entries are open to anyone with an interest in light and lighting, and the Society is encouraging all to participate.
+The Competition, now in its 24th year, provides a high profile opportunity to help promote younger members of lighting related professions.
 The competition provides a unique platform for young lighters giving them the opportunity to illustrate their knowledge and research on a lighting subject, hone their presentation skills, and raise their profile within the industry.

-See the 2017 shortlisted entries below;
+See the 2017 finalists below;

 Seren Dincel - City Lighting in Scandinavia - Design Approach and Methodology

 Matt Hanbury - Ultra-Thin Surface Light Sources: Picking up where OLED stalled

 Amir Nezamdoost - A New Manual Blind Use Pattern for Annual Energy and Daylight Simulations